compomics/QuantPridePep/README.md

 - Java Runtime Environment (JRE) 8

- [moFF](https://github.com/compomics/moFF/tree/multipr_rawfilereader)should be installed separately on your machine.
+ [moFF](https://github.com/compomics/moFF/tree/multipr_rawfilereader) should be installed separately on your machine.

 Required python libraries for moFF :